“Happy New Year – We Made It!”

 Obviously, adapting to the “New” is a long process, and humans are still social creatures despite staying relatively sequestered for almost a year now.
 This basic fact is what keeps us confident that travel will return in force as soon as the COVID threat has passed.
 Cornerstone Senior Advisor for Product and Marketing Tom summed this feeling up in his interview:

 “2020 made me realize how important business travel truly is.
 While video conference calls are functional, it’s harder to get to know people and see what gets them excited, what makes them tick, and build trust without being face to face.
 As much as I used to get exhausted going to and from the airport, I really missed the face-to-face time and the conversations that start with “hey what if” that seem to happen when you pop into an office or are sharing a beverage.”

 Laurie added “I’m also thankful for technology and our ability to adjust and work from home and do school from home — although, I’m ready for a little less technology at the moment.
 I would prefer to see people in person than on web cameras!”

-Whatever the next year has in store for us, we can at least be reassured in the fact that our industry has survived this crisis and will only climb from here.
+Whatever the next year has in store for us, we can at least be reassured by the fact that our industry has survived this crisis and will only climb from here.
 Humans are a nomadic and social species; travel is in our DNA.
 While there is no doubt that the landscape has changed – web calls are far too convenient to go away any time soon – we at Cornerstone are excited to see how the recovery progresses and how quickly we can all get back in the air.

 It was also refreshing to have sat down as a company and thought about what we learned in 2020.
 While it might be easy to fixate on the negative situations, analyzing the year as a whole was a valuable exercise.
 We realized how much we had learned and how much we had come together as a team.
 We also are excited to get to work solving current and future travel automation issues – those that were highlighted by the pandemic, and those that will certainly arise as a part of the new landscape of the travel industry.